ljan/Marlin/README.md

 The Config files for the MP Select Mini V2 are allready inside the Marlin folder and pre configured.

 I also uploaded my working and ready to flash Firmware.
-BUT PLEASE BE CAREFULL WHILE USING THEM.
+My Version expects a dedicated Parcooling fan at the controlled Fan Port on the Mainboard and the Hotend fan directly wired to the 12V Rail.
+BUT PLEASE BE CAUTIOUS WHILE USING THEM.
 PLEASE TEST CAREFULLY TO AVOID DAMAGE!